 Dr. Konstantin Frank (the Dr. is for his Ph.D. in viticulture) first founded his NY winery in 1962.
-He is credited with bringing vitis vinifera (traditional grapes of European winemakers) to New York.
-Since this is a “big name” winery, I feared a more commercial experience but that was not the case at all.
-This is a family business (they are on their 4th generation in the business) with warm customer service.
+He is credited with bringing Vitis vinifera (traditional grapes of European winemakers) to New York.
+Since this is a “big name” winery, I feared a more commercial experience, but that was not the case at all.
+This is a family business (on their 4th generation in the business) with warm customer service.

-We were immediately greeted by a friendly staff member who personally escorted us to the tasting room (perhaps we looked a little lost but I think it was just their excellent customer service).
-The person who conducted the tasting was very friendly and knowledgeable.
-I had noted at some other wineries that the people pouring the wine were not pursuing the study or business of wine.
-One told me he was about to start medical school and another said she started working at a winery after her job in public health fell through.
-These folks were very nice but it adds to the winery experience when you know you are speaking with more of a “wine authority.”
+We were immediately greeted by a friendly staff member who personally escorted us to the tasting room (perhaps we looked a little lost, but I think it was just their excellent customer service).
+The person who conducted the tasting was amicable and knowledgeable.
+At some other wineries, I noted that the people pouring the wine were not pursuing the study or business of wine.
+One told me he was about to start medical school, and another said she started working at a winery after her job in public health fell through.
+These folks were very nice, but it adds to the winery experience when you know you speak with more of a “wine authority.”

-At Dr. Frank’s, the person pouring the wine was pursuing the study of wine and had recently passed a sommelier exam.
+At Dr. Frank’s, the person pouring the wine was pursuing wine and had recently passed a sommelier exam.
 Her enthusiasm for the topic shone through, which also enhanced the winery experience.
 Principles of liking and authority were at play for an excellent winery experience.

-The winery produces a wide variety of wine, which we very much enjoyed tasting, including a line of sparkling wine (created by Dr. Frank’s son Willy), which to me was a welcome detour from all of the Rieslings we had been tasting on this Finger Lakes trip.
+The winery produces a wide variety of wines.
+We very much enjoyed the tasting, including a line of sparkling wine (created by Dr. Frank’s son Willy), which was a welcome detour from all of the Rieslings who had been tasting on this Finger Lakes trip.
 We purchased both a sparkling and a Riesling.
-After the tasting we sat outside and took in the beautiful views of Keuka Lake (below) – the perfect way to end a fabulous winery experience.
+After the tasting, we sat outside and took in the beautiful views of Keuka Lake (below) – the perfect way to end a fabulous winery experience.